strbagus/my-script/README.md

-# Sync File Script
-*Case:* I have folder with all of my notes, i want share some my notes to my team. but i don't want to share whole folder.
-I create new folder with my shared notes in it.
-I need update my notes in shared folder, so i need sync only notes that exists on both folder.
+My Personalize Script for my need

+- `sync.sh`: script for sync 2 directory only for file that exists in both directory.
+- `secure.sh`: script for encrypt and decrypt using salt.